Mott transition, Widom line and pseudogap in the half-filled triangular lattice Hubbard model: Widom line, phase transitions and cluster size study

-The shape of the Widom line, which is consistent for all clusters except $N_c=1$ (Fig.~\ref{fig: cluster_conv}), is interesting.
-It starts from the critical point ($T\sim 0.1$) with a positive slope, following the trend of the phase boundary for the MT in clusters with an even number of sites.
+The shape of the Widom line, which is mostly consistent for every cluster except $N_c=1$ (Fig.~\ref{fig: cluster_conv}), is interesting.
+The Widom line starts at the critical point ($T\sim 0.1$) with a slope whose sign is the same as that of $U_{c1}$ just below the critical point.
 In such clusters, the formation of singlets in the insulator leads to smaller entropy in the insulator than in the metal~\cite{park:2008}.
-The Clausius-Clapeyron equation~\eref{Clausius} in turn imposes a positive slope.
-In all cases, at sufficiently high-temperature the slope becomes negative, as in single-site DMFT shown in Fig.~\ref{fig: cluster_conv}~b), or more generally when there is an odd number of sites in the cluster~\cite{Dang:2015,reymbautMottTransition2020a}.
+The Clausius-Clapeyron equation~[\eref{Clausius}] in turn imposes a positive slope.
+In all cases, at sufficiently high temperature the slope becomes negative, as in single-site DMFT, or more generally when there is an odd number of sites in the cluster~\cite{Dang:2015,reymbautMottTransition2020a}.
 The odd number of sites leaves a net spin one-half in the insulator, which yields higher entropy in the insulator than in the metal thus yielding a negative Clausius-Clapeyron slope.
-Remarkably, the slopes of the Widom lines associated with double occupancy do become negative at the highest temperatures, suggesting that short-range superexchange interaction is not important anymore and that we have almost-free spin one-half degrees of freedom giving the same slope as in single-site DMFT.
+Remarkably, the slopes of every Widom line associated with double occupancy do become negative at the highest temperatures, suggesting that short-range superexchange interaction is not important anymore and that we have almost-free spin one-half degrees of freedom giving the same slope as in single-site DMFT.
 We do not understand why $U_W$ for single-site DMFT is so large.
 If the Widom line for $N_c=1$ joins the other ones, it would be at very high temperature.

+Surprisingly, the position of the transition line for the $N_c=12$ cluster is away from the one of the $N_c=16$ and $N_c=6$ clusters.
+Although no thorough work has been done on the matter, observations from dynamical variational Monte Carlo (DVMC) led to the proposition that the cluster shape plays a role in the onset of the PG~\cite{rosenberg_fermi_2022}.
+For example, for a same value of $U$, a rectangular cluster acts more like a FL than a square cluster.
+This could be the reason why the MT happens at larger $U$ for $N_c=6$ compared to $N_c=4$, and $N_c=12$ compared to $N_c=16$.

+Another observation on the consistency between different clusters is that most of the features of the $N_c=6$ cluster can be observed in the larger $N_c=12$ cluster.
+Further details are given in Appendix~\ref{sec: Nc=12}.
+In summary, not only does $U_{W}$ exist and have a similar shape for both cluster sizes, the crossover lines $U_{inc}$, $U_{gap}$ and $T_A$ also exist.
+We also observe a $\textbf{K}$-dependent loss of spectral weight.

+The differences between the clusters are a manifestation of the approximate nature of the technique we are using.
+However, the qualitative description of the various states is consistent across the different choices of clusters.